Local Elections May 7th. Vote for Zarina Anwar in Kings Hedges.

 Food Waste Collections

 Government legislation requires that all councils make arrangements for food waste collections.
-Over the course of 2026 all residents will be provided with a means for food waste collections.
+Over the course of 2026 City Council will roll out containers for food waste collections.

 By recycling your food waste, you will help cut down the amount of waste that ends up in landfill or other disposal sites.
 Food waste that is sent to landfill doesn’t harmlessly break down.
 It has a big impact on the environment as it rots and releases methane – a harmful greenhouse gas that is 25 times more potent than carbon dioxide.